UPSC Exams

 History & Origin of Mughal Paintings

-• The Delhi Sultanate reigned over most of the Indian subcontinent prior to the emergence of the Mughal Empire.
+- The Delhi Sultanate reigned over most of the Indian subcontinent before the emergence of the Mughal Empire.

-• Miniature painting has been developing in many places since the 10th century, and it flourished in numerous regional courts throughout the Sultanate of Delhi.
+- Miniature painting has developed in many places since the 10th century and flourished in numerous regional courts throughout the Sultanate of Delhi.

-• These paintings strayed from traditional Persian art, resulting in the birth of a new art form known as ‘Mughal Painting.’
+- These paintings strayed from traditional Persian Art, resulting in a new art form called 'Mughal Painting.'
 Subsequent Mughal kings expanded on the Mughal paintings.

-• The Tutinama (‘Tales of a Parrot’) Painting is the first example of the Mughal style of painting.
+- The Tutinama ('Tales of a Parrot') Painting is the first example of the Mughal painting style.

 Know more about Painting in Modern India for UPSC!